Dat Nguyen: College career

 In 1995, he was named Southwest Conference Defensive Newcomer of the Year.
 From 1996 to 1998, he earned first-team All-Big 12 honors three consecutive times.
 In 1997, he was named Aggies MVP.
-In 1998, he was named a consensus All-American by every awarding publication, won the Bednarik Award for College Defensive Player of the Year, and the Lombardi Award for Outstanding College Lineman.
+In 1998, he was named a unanimous All-American by every awarding publication, won the Bednarik Award for College Defensive Player of the Year, and the Lombardi Award for Outstanding College Lineman.
 Nguyen was also selected as a finalist for the Butkus Award, eventually becoming first runner-up.
 Nguyen missed winning the Butkus Award by a single vote out of more than 45 votes cast.
 It remains to date the closest vote in Butkus Award history.
 He was named Defensive Player of the Game for the 1998 Cotton Bowl after recording a bowl-record 12 tackles, including three tackles for a loss, and an interception, which he lateraled to a teammate for a touchdown.
 The Dallas Morning News named him Big 12 Male Athlete of the Year in 1998, and he earned Defensive Player of the Year honors in the Big 12 Conference.
 He also won the Jack Lambert Award in 1998.
 That same year, Texas A&M won the Big 12 championship game against Kansas State which is to date their last conference title.
 In 2005, he was named to the Big 12 Conference's 10th Anniversary Team.
 In 2010, he was voted on to the AP All-Time Big 12 Team tying with former University of Texas player Derrick Johnson for most votes at linebacker (19 out of 20.)
 Nguyen is generally acknowledged as the best defensive player in Texas A&M football history and one of the greatest defensive players of all time in the history of the Big 12 Conference.
 In 2004, Nguyen was inducted in the Texas A&M Athletics Hall Of Fame.
 In April 2007, Nguyen was also inducted into the Texas Sports Hall of Fame and the AT&T Cotton Bowl Hall Of Fame.